apollographql/apollo-kotlin/README.md

 apply plugin: 'com.apollographql.android'
 ```

 To use Apollo, put your GraphQL queries in a `.graphql` file, like `src/main/graphql/com/example/DroidDetails.grapqhl`.
-There is nothing special about this query (it can be shared with other GraphQL clients as well)
+There is nothing special about this query, it can be shared with other GraphQL clients as well

 ```
 query DroidDetails {